 Stem cells, engineering and FACS

 Cutting edge fluorescence-activated cell sorting (FACS) technologies are mandatory elements in the toolbox of a leading medical university.
-Karolinska Institutet also provide state of the art iPS technology, and platforms for material engineering.
+Karolinska Institutet also provide platforms for pluripotent stem cells, CRISPR, and material engineering.

 Biofabrication and Tissue Engineering Facility